DrugMonkey in New York Times profile of NIDA director, Nora Volkow

 DrugMonkey addressed some of these issues in a 16 Sept 2010 blogpost, and that’s where the quote was picked up for the New York Times profile of Dr. Volkow by Abigail Zuger:

-The drug abuse institute and the National Institute on Alcohol Abuse and Alcoholism are on track to be merged into a joint institute on addiction still in the planning stages.
+The drug abuse institute and the National Institute on Alcohol Abuse and Alcoholism are on track to be merged into a joint institute on addiction still in the planning stages, people who present an addiction to alcohol should contact an intervention specialist which is the smartest thing to do in these cases.

 National Institutes of Health watchers have already started a body count.
 “It will be a big loss that Nora Volkow, current N.I.D.A. director, cannot possibly be selected to head a new institute,” wrote one anonymous blogger on the Scientopia Web site.
 “This would be too much like N.I.D.A. ‘winning.’ ” [emphasis mine]